 Aegon's regulated businesses, such as insurance, banking and asset management, are subject to comprehensive regulation and supervision, specific to these businesses.
-The primary purpose of such regulation is to protect clients of these operating companies, (e.g. policyholders), not holders of Aegon capital securities.
+The primary purpose of such regulation is to protect clients of these operating companies, (e.g. policyholders), rather than holders of Aegon shares, capital securities and debt instruments.
 Changes in existing laws and regulations may affect the way in which Aegon conducts its businesses, the profitability of its businesses and the products offered.
-Additionally, the laws or regulations adopted or amended from time to time may be more restrictive or may result in higher costs than currently the case, such as with regard to the calculation of capital needs, treatment of own funds, rules or guidance with respect to the modelling of insurance, investment and other risks.
+Additionally, the laws or regulations adopted or amended from time to time may be more restrictive or may result in higher costs than currently is the case, such as regarding the calculation of capital needs, storage, processing and transmission of personal and other information, treatment of own funds, rules or guidance with respect to the modelling of insurance, investment and other risks.

 Regulatory changes include or may include capital standards and prudential standards for non-bank companies deemed to be systemically important financial institutions (SIFIs) that are more stringent than the standards applicable to non-SIFIs.
-Aegon has not been designated a SIFI in the United States.
+While as indicated above, Aegon was designated in 2015 by the FSB as a G-SII, Aegon has not been designated a SIFI in the United States.
 In addition, US state insurance regulators are developing group capital standards.
 The scope of application of these standards has not yet been determined.
 The current US administration announced plans to review aspects of the Dodd-Frank Act.
 This review may result in changes in laws and regulations that may impact US or global operations.